 150 Deansgate, M3 3EH

 The Northern Quarter’s Matt and Phreds offer a massive range of free Jazz gigs between Monday and Thursday to get involved in.
-They also have a cracking Happy Hour including 2-4-1’s and FREE pizzas.
+They also have a cracking Happy Hour including 2 House Cocktails for £12 and a FREE PIZZA when you buy two drinks.

 Open Monday to Thursday 6pm til late (Friday and Saturday £5 entry)